alis-exchange/build/docs/guides/getting-started/developer-flow.md

 ## Define: Run the `alis define` command

 Running the `alis define` command after a definition has been added communicates that the current state of the proto is the source of truth.
 In other words, it is what should be implemented on your side and what clients can expect to consume.
-There is a lot that also happens in the background which we will unpack in the following section.
+There is a lot that also happens in the background, which we will unpack in the following section.

 #### 👨‍💻 User actions
 Simply run the `alis define` command from the terminal.